rydmike/flex_color_scheme/README.md

 ensures that all the direct colors properties in `ThemeData` match your `ColorScheme`.
 There are no surprises in `ThemeData` that do not match your `ColorScheme`.

-You can opt-in on using opinionated component sub-themes.
+You can opt in on using opinionated component sub-themes.
 By doing so you can for example adjust the border radius on all UI widgets with a single property value.
 Flutter's Material UI widgets still default to being based on the Material 2 design, and thus use 4 dp corner radius on most